justrdk/k3rn3l-pan1c/README.md

 - Learned about the `onLayout` event.
 Used to detect screen orientation change.

 Time to complete: ~5 hours (Was a fun challenge!)

+Instructions to run app are inside kernel-panic Readme.md But just need to: `yarn run ios` or `yarn run android`